Frequently Asked Questions

 - voluntarily quit the team for personal reasons.

-Q: Who decides if I get a scholarship?
+Q: Who decides if I get an athletic scholarship?

 Q: Does every student-athlete receive a 100% or "full" scholarship?

 A: Universities are permitted to grant 18 "full" scholarships and typically carry around 26 players, so not all are on full scholarships.
 In other words, most NCAA teams have some players who receive only a portion of their expenses in athletic scholarship (i.e. partial scholarship) and some players who receive all of their expenses in scholarship (i.e. full scholarship).

 A: Financial aid is a grant from the university that is not based on athletic ability or participation on an athletic team.